jomadu/ai-rules-manager/.amazonq/rules/process-task-list.md

 When working with task lists, the AI must:

-1. **Consider additional context**: Before starting any sub-task, review all files and subdirectories in the same directory as the PRD (e.g., technical specifications, example workflows, design documents) to ensure implementation aligns with all available context.
+1. **Validate against PRD:** Before marking any sub-task complete, verify the implementation satisfies the originating PRD requirements.
+Iterate until requirements are met.
 2. Regularly update the task list file after finishing any significant work.
 3. Follow the completion protocol:
-   - Mark each finished **sub‑task** `[x]`.
+   - Mark each finished **sub‑task** `[x]` only after PRD validation.
    - Mark the **parent task** `[x]` once **all** its subtasks are `[x]`.
 4. Add newly discovered tasks.
 5. Keep "Relevant Files" accurate and up to date.
 6. Before starting work, check which sub‑task is next.
-7. After implementing a sub‑task, update the file and then pause for user approval.
+7. After implementing a sub‑task, validate against PRD, update the file and then pause for user approval.